GeekTrainer/learn-typescript/m07-organize-code-in-typescript/includes/6-exercise-export-import-module-components.md

     }
     ```

-## Exercise - Import a module component
+## Import a module component

-In this exercise, you'll import components from each of the two modules into a new module.
+In next part of the exercise, you'll import components from each of the two modules into a new module.

 1. Create a new file called **Main.ts**.
 This file contains the main code of the application, including the `import` statements.
 2. Import the `returnGreeting` function from **Greetings_module.ts** using the `import` keyword.
 The first statement below imports a single function.
 If **Greetings_module.ts** had contained multiple components, you could import the entire module into a single variable (for example, `allGreetingFunctions`), as shown in the second statement.
 You can then use the variable to access the module exports.